richardcornish/django-applepodcast/docs/settings.rst

 Settings
 ********

-The app comes offers several settings.
+The app offers several settings.
 By default, they are:

 .. code-block:: python